pixano/pixano/docker/README.md

 #### Container Run

 Now, Pixano container can be stopped and run again with the same settings from "Container" tab.
+A link to Pixano web application is available in the Port(s) column.

 ![container run](assets/container-run.png)